carderne/moz-offgrid-viz/README.md

 ```

 # TODO
+- Use Mapbox style with more detail
 - Create documentation with Sphinx/Jekyll.
 - Add hover/click styling to clusters
 - Postos styling/color?
 - Add text to about page
+- pop-density filter
+- pre-filter clusters to pop>100?
+- filter bars broken on chrome
+- cluster details broken for long names
+- Google Maps style satellite/map switcher